 Details of offices held by Directors with other organisations are set out in the Directors' report.
 Full details of related party dealings are set out in notes to the Company's accounts as required by law.

-If a Director's independent status changes, this will be disclosed and explained to the market in a timely manner and in consideration of the Company's Shareholder Communications Policy.
+If a Director's independent status changes, this will be disclosed and explained to the market in a timely manner and in accordance with the Company's Continuous Disclosure and Shareholder Communications Policies.

 Materiality